 The Artist Diploma program at NEC offers the opportunity to deepen artistry and broaden musical perspective, all with the support of NEC faculty and resources.
 The two-year program distinguishes itself through a combination of mentorship, study, and performance opportunities.

 Artist Diploma candidates must possess an individual musical voice and be emerging into a professional career that will make a significant contribution to the musical landscape.

 Artist Diploma in Instrumental Performance

-At this time, the Artist Diploma in Instrumental Performance is offered for those instruments with substantial and significant solo repertoire in the Western classical canon.
+The Artist Diploma (AD) in Instrumental Performance is offered for those instruments with substantial and significant solo repertoire in the Western classical canon.

 The program typically admits one student each year, following final live auditions before the Artist Diploma Committee.

-Cellist Narek Haknazaryan was the first instrumentalist to enroll in NEC's Artist Diploma program under the new audition system, beginning with the 2009/2010 academic year.
+Narek Hakhnazaryan, cello, AD '11: Hakhnazarayan was the first instrumentalist to enroll in NEC's revamped Artist Diploma program, studying with Laurence Lesser.
 In addition to a Jordan Hall recital, he performed as soloist in Boston's Symphony Hall with the NEC Philharmonia.
 The summer after graduating from the program, he won the Gold Medal, the audience prize, and the Prize for Best Performance of the Chamber Concerto at the 2011 XVI International Tchaikovsky Competition.
 His 2011-12 season included his debut with the Chicago Symphony and concerts with the London Symphony Orchestra and Mariinsky Orchestra.
-Find out more about him in the video profile above with his teacher, Laurence Lesser.